 As the name implies, this is a good starter plan if you’re designing a site for a budding online business.
 You get a healthy 20GB of storage and five hours of video time for a lower cost compared to the Extra plan.
 That’s more than enough for small to medium-sized online stores, even if you have a lot of product images.

 There’s no limit to the number of products that your client can sell on their site, but they can’t sell subscriptions.
 So, if your client’s business is offering a subscription service, you’ll need either the Boost or the Scale plan – more on those shortly.

 Like all of Editor X’s business plans, Launch also includes abandoned cart recovery, which is essential for any online store.
 This allows you to set up automatic emails to customers encouraging them to complete their purchase.
 Your client can also sell their products on social media channels such as Facebook and Instagram.

-While Editor X doesn’t take a commission on your sales (except ticket sales), standard processing fees will apply when you accept payments through one of the 50+ payment gateways that Editor X supports.
-The amount varies by vendor and country, but as an example, Wix Payments charges 2.9% plus $0.30 per transaction in the United States – roughly the same as Stripe and PayPal.
+Editor X doesn’t take a commission on your sales (except ticket sales), but standard processing fees will apply when you accept payments through one of the 50+ payment gateways that Editor X supports.
+The amount varies by vendor and country.

-All in all, this plan could be agood fit if you’re designing a site for a client who wants to start an online store.
-Or for a client with a small brick-and-mortar business that wants to sell products or services online – so long as it’s not a hotel or restaurant.
+All in all, this plan is a good fit for clients who want to start an online store.
+Or for small brick-and-mortar businesses that want to sell products or services online.

 A Few Hidden Costs You Should Know About